lampewebdev/svelte-blog-stream/src/blogposts/03whystream.md

 published: true
 createdAt: 03.08.2019
 description: So streaming, in general, got very popular.
 E-Sports and gaming streams are usually the most popular.
 You can also find people just talking or answering questions.
-tags: javascript, webdev, beginners, discuss
+tags: javascript, webdev, beginners, discuss, abcde
 series: Think pieces
 ---